 While some cases are determined by the courts of appeal based only upon written briefs, many involve oral arguments in which attorneys argue their cases before the courts of appeal.
 The advocates for the appellant and appellee have a structured discussion with the appeal court’s panel of judges focusing on the issues of law causing the case to be appealed.
 No new evidence is discussed on appeal and only issues objected to in the lower court will be considered.

 Appellate decisions from the highest state courts and the Federal Court of Appeals may beheard by the Supreme Court via writ of certiorari, but most invitations for review are denied.
 Cases can be sent back to the trial court to make further rulings based on the court of appeal decision.
-Click here and here to learn more about the appeals process.
+Learn more about the appeals process at uscourts.gov and judiciallearningcenter.org .

 Where can you easily purchase an appeal or supersedeas bond?